What China Trade Fairs Are & What They’re Absolutely Not

 Strategy beats excitement every time.

-Check on my post Why You Still Need to Order a Sample Even If You’re Physically in China.
+Check on my post Why You Should Always Order a Sample From China.

 In China, guanxi — relationships — is everything.